 One of the first noticeable signs of ketosis is keto breath.
 Keto dieters describe it as fruity-smelling or resembling the smell of nail polish remover.
 Keto breath is also quite strong, persistent, and unpleasant for everyone around you.
 Luckily, it goes away after some time of being on the diet.

 Bad breath is a good sign you're in ketosis.
-You see, your body makes three types of ketones on a ketogenic diet.
+Your body makes three types of ketones on a ketogenic diet.

 - Beta-hydroxybutyrate (BHB)

 Of these three, acetone is a byproduct of the other two and is a volatile compound.
 Your body gets rid of acetone mainly through the lungs and urine .
 This means that bad breath from ketosis is not a sign of bad hygiene.
 It's really nothing to worry about and is even one of the more reliable signs of ketosis.

 Chewing sugar-free gum can help mask keto breath.
 Brushing your teeth, flossing, and mouthwashes can also keep your breath fresh and keto breath less noticeable.

 If you notice the number on the scale drop in the first week of a keto diet, don't get too excited.
 What you are actually losing is water weight.
 Rapid weight loss is a sure sign your body is switching into ketosis.
 However, it may not be the best thing.

 Losing water in the first weeks of a keto diet is the result of two things:

 Your body stores glucose in the form of glycogen in your liver and muscles.
 When you reduce your carb intake, your body turns to stored glycogen.
 With the depletion of glycogen stores, you also end up losing lots of water because glycogen molecules are three to four parts water .